Finding content to share on your social channels can feel like a task that never ends.

 Sharing links to your guest posts also benefits your image as an industry thought leader by proving that other well-known brands and businesses value your content high enough to feature it on their sites.

 Also, within your update text, remember to tag the company/brand that you guest-posted for.
 Since you’re doing them the favor of driving traffic to their website via your shared link, they’ll be more apt to engage and like/comment/re-share it.
-(Same thing goes when sharing content written by other authors on your site or other sites.
+(The same thing goes when sharing content written by other authors on your site or other sites.
 Tagging both the publication/company and the writer is a smart habit to get into, in general.)

 4. Cross promotions for your other social channels